Small Group Connection Circles (SGCC)

 - The groups follow a specific meeting structure.

 - Group size is up to 10 people.

 - Any member or friend of the church may register.

 - The groups meet for 2 hours approximately every two weeks for ten sessions.

 - The topics of the sessions are a means to get know each other and to explore values, beliefs, and experiences.

 - Most of the time is spent in respectful listening and sharing.

 - When we meet in person, each group does a service project for the church or the larger community.
-This church year, 2021-22, doing a service project will be optional.
+Doing a service project will be optional for the 2022 circles.

 - Small Group Connection Circles are different from a discussion group, study group, debate society, therapy group, problem-solving group, committee, or an affinity group.